DigiToxic/faded-website/README.md

 ## You will need to :

-cd faded-website
+- cd faded-website

-## And then adding all those packages :
+## And then adding all those packages (don't be scare to use --force) :

 - npm install react-router-dom@5.2.0
 - npm i react-reveal